ilmari-h/dlvtui/README.md

 ## Usage

+NOTE: Currently logs are written directly to stderr.
+So run the program with `2> somefile.log` to direct them elsewhere.

 The client supports debugging by running an excecutable or by attaching to an existing process.
 The debug target is the first argument, after which the following options can be provided: